 - No need to worry about tax deadlines

 - Ideal for short-term contracts

 The drawbacks to working through an umbrella start with the fact you are likely to “only” take home around 60-65% of your salary when working with a compliant provider, quite a plunge from the limited option.
-Through an umbrella, you may feel more restricted in regards to how you control your finances i.e. collecting dividends, and you are also reliant on your umbrella company to quickly and efficiently control the movement of funds.
-Additionally, you are no longer be able to claim travel and subsistence expenses if you are deemed to be under SDC (Supervision, Direction and Control) in your role.
+Through an umbrella, you may feel more restricted regarding how you control your finances, i.e. collecting dividends, and you are also reliant on your umbrella company to quickly and efficiently manage the movement of funds.
+Additionally, you can no longer claim travel and subsistence expenses if you are deemed to be under SDC (Supervision, Direction and Control) in your role.

 Alongside our umbrella solution, SmartWork’s sister company MyAccountant offers a limited company service.
-They have over 15 years of experience in serving contractors and provide an outstanding customer service, so please do not hesitate to contact either team if you have questions on what trading vehicle to choose.
+They have over 20 years of experience serving contractors and providing outstanding customer service, so please do not hesitate to contact either team if you have questions on what trading vehicle to choose.